-- For medication management: If you have Cardinal Care, CAPS will bill Cardinal Care directly.
-If you have another insurance provider, you will need to pay for ongoing medication services and submit the paperwork to your provider for possible reimbursement.
+For medication management: If you have Cardinal Care, there is a $25 co-pay for medication visits, and CAPS will bill Cardinal Care directly for the remainder of fees.
+If you have another insurance provider, you will need to pay in full for ongoing medication services and submit the paperwork to your insurance for possible reimbursement.

 Reasons for Seeking CAPS Therapy

 - Adjustment/life transitions

 - Identity confusion